-When using FogBugz (and/or Kiln On Demand), all emails (notifications, and case email replies) are sent via Fog Creek’s own SMTP server.
-Depending on your email provider, (e.g. Google Apps, Microsoft Office365, your own email system, etc.), these emails may appear to a recipient as “Junk”, “Spam”, “failed fraud detection”, “phishing”, etc.
+When using FogBugz and Kiln On Demand, all email notifications and case email replies are sent via Fog Creek’s own SMTP server.
+Depending on your email provider, e.g., Google Apps, Microsoft Office365, your own email system, etc., these emails may appear to a recipient as Junk, Spam, failed fraud detection, phishing, etc.

 This issue occurs when mail is sent as firstname.lastname@example.org by fogcreek.com servers.
 Recipients need to know that fogcreek.com is allowed to send as email@example.com.

-To mitigate this issue, you essentially need to tell your email system to safely handle these emails.
-To do that, we recommend adding FogBugz’s own domain SPF records to your own SPF records.
-Here is what you need:
+To mitigate this issue, you essentially need to command your email system to safely handle these emails.
+We recommend adding or appending FogBugz’s own domain SPF (Sender Policy Framework) records to your own SPF records.

-All emails (notifications, and case email replies) are sent successfully via SMTP server.
+All email notifications and case email replies are delivered successfully via the SMTP server.